 From humble beginnings as comfortable boots for housewives in post-WW2 Germany, to one of the most iconic British shoes repped by punks and musicians, and now by many other youth subcultures worldwide.
 Dr. Martens or “Docs” has certainly had an unforgettable style journey since its appearance in the ’40s.
 But is this brand ticking the right boxes for people, planet, and animals?
 How ethical is Dr. Martens?

 Dr. Martens has a lifetime warranty collection and uses packaging from 100% post-consumer waste materials.
 While these are positive signs, Dr. Martens’ overall impact on the environment is nothing to be proud of.
 It uses very few eco-friendly materials, with most products being made from resource-heavy leather.
 Dr. Martens tanneries are audited by the Leather Working Group, but the brand fails to have robust policies and initiatives on energy use, water reduction, as well as carbon and greenhouse gas emissions.
-This classic brand has a long way to go before it can be put on the environment’s nice list, which is why we rated its environmental impact ‘Not Good Enough’.
+This classic brand has a long way to go before it can be put on the environment’s nice list, which is why we rated its environmental impact “Not Good Enough”.

-Dr. Martens does not use fur, angora, down, or exotic animal hair or skin.
+Dr. Martens does not use fur, angora, down, or exotic animal skin.
 It does, however, use leather and wool from non-mulesed sheep.
-But even though the brand has a formal animal welfare policy aligned with Five Freedoms, there is no evidence it traces animal products to the first stage of production.
-Without being fully transparent about where the animal products come from, it’s hard to gauge the treatment of animals along the supply chain.
+The brand has a formal animal welfare policy aligned with Five Freedoms, and it traces some animal products to the first stage of production.
+But without being fully transparent about where the animal products come from, it’s hard to gauge the treatment of animals along the supply chain.

 One thing to commend Docs for—from an animal welfare point of view—is the introduction of a vegan line, made from 100% non-animal origin materials.
 However, it labels the material as “a non-leather synthetic material”, without going into details.
 This could be made from Polyvinyl Chloride (PVC) plastic, which Greenpeace lists as one of the most environmentally-damaging plastics.
 We’d love to see more transparency about the choice of materials.
-There are so many amazing eco-friendly leather alternatives out there and it would be fantastic to see big brands embracing them!
+There are so many amazing eco-friendly leather alternatives out there and it would be fantastic to see big brands embracing them.

-Dr. Martens’ animal rating is ‘It’s A Start’.
+Dr. Martens’ animal rating is “It’s a Start”.

-Overall Rating: Not Good Enough
+Overall rating: Not Good Enough

-Luckily, many amazing sustainable and ethical alternatives to Dr. Martens are popping up every day!
+Luckily, many amazing sustainable and ethical alternatives to Dr. Martens are popping up every day.
 Have a look at a few of our favourites below.

-Ethical alternatives to Dr. Martens
+“Good” and “Great” alternatives to Dr. Martens